walterjaworski/walterjaworski/README.md

 ### Hi there 👋

-I'm a front-end developer at #opentowork and my stack contains:
+I'm a front-end developer at Meta (https://meta.com.br/) and my stack contains:
 - ReactJS
 - NextJS
 - Redux